isc-projects/kea/doc/sphinx/arm/config-backend.rst

 the command-line MySQL client, or by directly working with the database;
 these avenues are neither recommended nor supported.

-Refer to :ref:`cb-cmds-library` for the details regarding the ``cb_cmds`` hook library.
+Refer to :ref:`hooks-cb-cmds` for the details regarding the ``cb_cmds`` hook library.

 The DHCPv4 and DHCPv6 server-specific configurations of the CB, as well as